-The insurance option is portrayed as a way to insurance the hand against a possible blackjack for the dealer, but in reality it’s nothing but a separate bet that is placed on if the dealer’s second card will have a value of 10.
-This side bet will never have any affect on your chances of winning your original bet and as you’ll always have the odds against you on such a bet it’s never a good option to choose.
-Lets illustrate this with an example:
+The insurance option is portrayed as a way to insure the hand against a possible blackjack for the dealer, but in reality, it’s nothing but a separate bet that is placed on if the dealer’s second card will have a value of 10.
+This side bet will never have any effect on your chances of winning your original bet and as you’ll always have the odds against you on such a bet it’s never a good option to choose.
+Let us illustrate this with an example:

 The only way that insurance could be advantageous to use is if you would know that more than a third of the unseen cards are either 10s or face cards.
 In such a case it would over time in fact always be profitable to use the option as the blackjack odds would be in your favour.

 Play BlackJack at Mr Green

 In short, the probability of an overall win is about 42.22%.
 However, this may vary from game to game, with some versions offering a number of side bets for the chance of a bigger payout.

 Following an insurance strategy could be beneficial in certain scenarios when playing Blackjack.
 Insurance is a side bet that is usually half your original stake and pays 2:1.
 It is most likely to be played if you think that the dealers second card will give them Blackjack.

 When playing Online Blackjack, there are a number of other side bets to consider that may help increase the odds.
 One of the most popular is 21+3.
 This gives you the chance to win if your first two cards plus the dealers up-card comprise of certain winning combinations.
 It could see payouts of up to 100:1.

 Another popular side bet is Perfect Pairs, which gives you the chance to win if your first two cards contain a pair and could payout up to 30:1.